 “You have magnified your word above all your name” – Psalms 138:2

-So vast and manifold is the nature of God that various names and titles have been used to describe Him in scripture.
-The ‘I am’ has taken various names, each portraying specific dimensions of His many attributes.
+So vast and manifold is the nature of God that numerous names have been used to describe Him in scripture, each portraying dimensions of His many attributes.

 Through His names God has made Himself known, revealing aspects of His nature, character and qualities.
 He revealed Himself as the provider and so was named Jehovah Jireh.
 He manifested Himself as healer and so was named Jehovah Rapha.
 He manifested Himself as our peace and so was named Jehovah Shalom.
 He manifested Himself as a Shepherd and so was named Jehovah Raah.
 He showed Himself as a jealous God and was named Qanna.
 He demonstrated His might and power and so was named Elohim.
 To many He is known as Savior, Comforter, Counselor, Advocate, Helper and many others too numerous to mention.